shubham-shahh/lidar_map_localizer/README.md

 #### Approaches Tried:

 1) **NDT based scan to map matching**: Using just NDT to match the current scan to the global map
-    - It works well with a good initital estimate
+    - Works well with a good initital estimate
-    - If there is a good amount of overlap between the sorunce and target scan
+    - Requires a good amount of overlap between the source and target scan
     - Rotational accuracy is poor
     - Gets lost easily in corridor/maze/long walls kind of environment
     - much less taxing on compute resources
     - Doesn't work well with unstructured point clouds

 2) **ICP/GICP based scan to map matching**: Using just ICP/GICP to match the current scan to the global map
-    - More accurate than NDT for most scenarios
+    - Generally more accurate than NDT for most scenarios
     - Robust rotational estimate
-    - reaches local minima when matches to a gobal map
+    - Prone to local minima against a full map
     - Requires a lot of compute to match against a full map

 3) **Fusion with IMU**: Fusing IMU with estimates derived from any of the approaches